manojsatna31/manojsatna31/README.md

 **Full-Stack Java Developer | Microservices Enthusiast | Cloud Practitioner**

 With over 15 years in the software development industry, I specialize in building scalable and high-impact solutions using Java, Spring Boot, and modern front-end frameworks like React and Angular.
-Currently, I'm contributing to innovative projects at **J.P.
-Morgan Chase** in Mumbai.

 ---